 Jo’s practice continues to evolve as life takes its twists and turns.
 Yoga has provided her with a strength and comfort ever since she first tried a class, and she looks forward to sharing the benefits of the practice with you.

-My meditation practice began when I was a student in Beijing.
-To begin with I went along to a weekly class, but during the summer holidays I spent nearly every day with my teacher.
-My lessons included many hours on the mat and a lot of time in nature and in the various hospital wards learning first-hand about what it means to be human.
+I am a Meditation Teacher and Counsellor here at Central Wellness.
+My meditation practice began when I was a student in Beijing in 2008.
+To begin with I just went along to a weekly class but during the summer holidays I spent nearly every day with my teacher, Master Wei.
+My lessons included many hours on the mat but we also spent a lot of time in nature and in the various hospital wards learning first-hand about what it means to be human and how to apply mindfulness to our daily lives.
+During the winter of 2008 I had my first taste of intensive retreat under the guidance of Mingyi and Mingji and their teacher Master Jing hui at the Sizusi Monastery in southern China.
+The Zen practice was disciplined and tough, but it gave me my first taste of how the mind can become still and clear.

 Cheng Jie is the Taoist name of James Screeton who teaches Taichi.
 He is currently studying TCM acupuncture at Lincoln university and is also a 24th generation disciple of the Chun Yang Cheng Wudang Daoist sect.
 He has spent time studying and living at the Five Immortals Temple at Wudang, first going in the summer of 2015 and then again in the summer of 2017.
 He is studying various forms of martial arts including various styles of Taichi and Kung Fu and is an official Taichi teacher for the ITSWA school of Chinese martial arts.